Moving to Florida: Your Ultimate Guide

 Believe it or not, Jacksonville hosts Florida’s youngest and hippest population.
 Home to Fortune 500 headquarters and thriving businesses, Jacksonville is growing twice as fast as the rest of the nation.
 With 22 miles of beaches, vibrant nightlife, and the largest urban park system in the nation, the city also has plenty of leisure activities.

 Miami’s downtown is great for young professionals.
-The city’s office and apartment development have risen 66% since 2010, outpacing major cities like Chicago and San Francisco.
+Miami had four consecutive years of highly active apartment construction, totaling more than 50,000 new units between 2016 and 2020.
 As Millennials have aged, their share of Miami’s greater downtown population has greatly increased.
-In fact, there has been a 104% increase in Millennials since 2010.
+In 2018, there was a reported 104% increase in Millennials since 2010.
 With a strong local economy, huge restaurant scene, and bustling beaches, Miami is perfect for those in search of an upbeat lifestyle.

 Another growing population in Florida, Tampa offers affordable homes in safe neighborhoods.
-The Tampa Bay area has plenty of urban attractions and is home to nearly ten Fortune 1000 company headquarters.
+The Tampa Bay area has plenty of urban attractions, is home to 20 corporate headquarters with annual revenues over $1B, and of which eight are on the Fortune 1000 list.
 Check out Tampa’s best neighborhoods for millennials in 2019 to see if the area is a good fit your you.

 Moving to Florida: Retirement Options